 There are several different types of inflammations of the lips, each of which corresponds to some individual signs and symptoms.
 If we take an overall picture of cheilitis, typical symptoms for all kinds are the following:

-- Patients often complain of dryness, burning and peeling of the skin of the lips;
+- Patients often complain of dryness, burning, and peeling of the skin of the lips;

 - For some types of cheilitis small painful blisters, sores and cracks may appear;

-- During systemic diseases painful plaques and purulent discharge may appear on the lips.
+- During systemic diseases, painful plaques and purulent discharge may appear on the lips.

 In the case of allergic reactions, inflammation can last several months; however, if the inflammation does not go away after six months, it is a reason to get tested and seek the cause of cheilitis in other diseases.
-There’s also the risk of transition of the inflammatory process in the malignant tumor.
+There’s also the risk of the transition of the inflammatory process in the malignant tumor.

 Cheilitis requires specific treatment depending on the type and the reasons for its formation.
 Many people, faced with this problem, have a reasonable question, – which doctor treats cheilitis.
 Oddly enough, but you need to contact your dentist.
-The most commonly prescribed treatment is a zinc ointment.
-Depending on the complexity of the situation and the external manifestations of the disease, the doctor will explain to you with what to smear the lesions and the frequency of them healing quickly.
+The most commonly prescribed treatment is zinc ointment.
+Depending on the complexity of the situation and the external manifestations of the disease, the doctor will explain to you what to smear the lesions and the frequency of them healing quickly.